CAYdenberg/wp-impactpubs/README.md

 Results can be pulled from PubMed or ORCiD, and will be automatically updated once a week.

-One profile can be create per blog user.
+One profile can be created per blog user.

 Altmetrics badges can be appended to each result by obtaining an API key from ImpactStory (www.impactstory.org) The Pubmed query and API information can be entered into a special Settings page created in the dashboard.